Melanie is an avid vegan homemaker who has been researching and implementing natural home remedies for over 15 years.

 - After that step, just add about 3/4 cup of baking soda directly into the drain, then very slowly add in about 1 to 1.5 cups of vinegar until the baking soda stops fizzing.

-- To complete the process, run hot water for a couple minutes to cleanse everything and you're done!
+- To complete the process, run hot water for a couple of minutes to cleanse everything and you're done!

 As a side note, many people (including myself) use baking soda in their fridge and freezer to absorb odors.
 When the baking soda needs to get changed, I just save the old smelly stuff and use it for this purpose, or to clean my sink or shower.
 I love to do it this way because it's a great way to keep recycling it throughout the house.
 This allows for less waste and less money spent!